AdobeDocs/contributor.it-IT/help/writing-essentials/markdown.md

 **Esempio**

-Utilizza [!UICONTROL Visual Experience Composer] in [!DNL Target] per creare il test direttamente su una pagina.
+Use the [!UICONTROL Visual Experience Composer] in [!DNL Target] to create your test directly on a page.

 **Origine:**